Skip to content

 • Model fine tuning needs clean data that is prepared by Data engineers using traditional SQL query, and python code to build relevant AI features.
 The data are at rest.

-• RAG systems that must adapt to information/source changes in real-time.
+• RAG systems must adapt to information/source changes in real-time.

-• Real-time data processing may need scoring computed by AI model, remotly accessed.
+• Real-time data processing may need scoring computed by AI model, remotely accessed.

 • Adopt an event-driven architecture for AI Agents integration and data exchanges using messaging: the orchestration is not hard coded into a work flow (Apache airflow) but more event oriented and AI agent consumers act on those events.